kitkat0202/GifTastic/README.md

 ### Project Description
 * Search GIPHY API to look for your perfect Gifty (query 20 results)

+* Initial image are still images, on click the giphy will move

 * Save search history to go back to your results

 * Look up more results if 20 is not enough